Wilson2k/Property-Management-App/README.md

 Web app for property managers/owners to manage properties and tenants.

-Frontend built with React TypeScript.
-Backend built with Node.js using Express sessions.
+This app is containerized using [Docker](https://www.docker.com/).
+Frontend is built with React TypeScript.
+Backend built with Node TypeScript using Express sessions.
 Sessions are stored in memory using Redis.
-Data persisted in a PostgreSQL database and managed using Prisma.
+Data persisted in a PostgreSQL database and managed using [Prisma](https://www.prisma.io/).

 ## Quickstart